alekssnikitinss-art/OnShape_Server_API/README.md

   (19.11.2025) Website is able to start corretly, make conctact with OnShape API, to request OAuth for authorization, Is able to save tokens that can be used for *1* Hours, is able to give access key, is able to fetch documents, is able to save, pull, and scan for ID's, Is able to save values in *JSON* or *CSV* file format, is able to get *BOM, Bounding Box, List of my documents, and get document elements*

   (20.11.2025) Error with javascript syntax, dosent allow me to press anybuttons.
 AT TIME Claude code version - 27v
-  Clean and fixed version works a lot better, now allows to edit CSV or JSON file format, and save those values.
+  (11:23pm)Clean and fixed version works a lot better, now allows to edit CSV or JSON file format, and save those values.
 Cannot access, bounding box, gives faulty *Get BOM* results using ID's.